 Some of these people are just rude, some don't care, but many have been mis-informed, and are confused.
 If that's you, it's ok.
 It's not your fault- there is a LOT of bad information about wild/ free motorhome parking going around.

-Our aim is to help reduce the bad information, and inform people so you can act accordingly.
-We LOVE wild camping in the UK with our motorhome.
+Our aim with this post is to help reduce the bad information, and inform people so you can act accordingly.
+We LOVE motorhome wild camping in the UK and Europe.
 It's one of our favourite ways to explore.
-But we try to be discreet, arriving late and leaving early and we NEVER EVER leave rubbish or waste.

 But, I'm getting ahead of myself.
 Let's start at the beginning.
-In order to explain everything properly, I created a video.
-It's 14 minutes, but it explains all the points I mention below in great detail, so you can truly understand the motorhome and campervan parking laws in the UK as they stand today.
+In order to explain everything properly, we've created a video.
+It's 14 minutes long, but it explains all the important things you need to know about the campervan & motorhome parking laws in the UK.

-If you have time, I highly recommend you watch it.
-(Oh, and if you found it useful, subscribe to our channel here so you can get more motorhome and campervan tips for the UK and Europe.)
+If you have time, I highly recommend you watch the video above.
+(Oh, and if you subscribe to our channel here, you can get more motorhome and campervan tips for the UK and Europe.)

-Nope.
-In short, wild camping with a motorhome or campervan is NOT legal in any of those countries.
+Wild camping with a motorhome or campervan is NOT legal in any of the countries in the UK.
 However, it is… tolerated if you're considerate and use common sense.
 But it's not a legal right.

 Scotland is the only country where wild camping is legal… but that doesn't apply to motorised vehicles (ie, motorhomes and camper vans.)
 THIS is where a lot of the confusion comes in.